Reminder: Shopping comes with risks, purchase with caution.

 - In the short term, exchange rate fluctuations won't be significant.

-- Open the homepage's "Credit Card Application" - the three cards under "All-Currency Credit Card" are Mastercard, VISA, and JCB cards.
+- Open the homepage's "Credit Card Application" - the three cards under "All-Currency Credit Card" are MasterCard, VISA, and JCB cards.

 If you mind having a "credit" card, you can also consider the "Great Wall Cross-Border International Debit Card" mentioned here.